govitia/navitia/README.md

 ### Going further

 Obviously, this is a very simple example of what navitia can do, [check out the documentation !](https://godoc.org/github.com/govitia/navitia)

-## Footnotes

-I made this project as I wanted to explore and push my go skills, and I'm really up for you to contribute !
-Send me a pull request and/or contact me if you have any questions! ( [@aabizri](https://twitter.com/aabizri) on twitter)